kazgar/crisis_related_tweets_analysis/README.md

 This project is focused on classifying tweets related to humanitarian crises.
 It provides pipelines for **multiclass classification** (tweet content categories) and **binary classification** (informativeness of tweets).
 It also includes tools for **data processing**, **training**, **inference**, and **visualization** of results.

-This project is only possible thanks to the [CrisisBench project](https://ojs.aaai.org/index.php/ICWSM/article/view/18115).
+This project is an extension of the [CrisisBench project](https://ojs.aaai.org/index.php/ICWSM/article/view/18115).

 ---